sbhardw3/sbhardw3/README.md

 ### Hi there 👋
+I am Shiven
 An Independent, self-motivated individual keen interest in technology and software.
 Proficient in problem solving and solving code problems.
 Developed a good foundation in software engineering principles and practices.

+Hope you guys doing well
 <!--
 **sbhardw3/sbhardw3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.